 Participants must bring their own laptops.

-Linnea Fletcher, AC2 Bio-Link Regional Center, Austin, TX; Richard Norris, Center for Plant and Life Sciences, St. Louis, MO; Elizabeth Boedeker, St. Louis Community College, St. Louis, MO
+This event was organized by Linnea Fletcher, AC2 Bio-Link Regional Center, Austin, TX; Richard Norris, Center for Plant and Life Sciences, St. Louis, MO; and Elizabeth Boedeker, St. Louis Community College, St. Louis, MO

 Register for this preconference workshop when you register for the HI-TEC conference.